splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-im.rst

 Identify complex and customized use cases to further enhance value and return on investment
 ================================================================================================================
-During the expansion and optimization phase, start identifying more complex use cases relevant to each of the teams' requirements.
-Some example use case scenarios are the following:
+During the expansion and optimization phase, start identifying the teams' requirements and developing a plan to address the requirements.
+Some examples of things teams might need are the following:

 - How to handle huge volumes of infrastructure data